CU-DSI-Scholars/site-source/content/page/pi_faq_fall_2020.md

 + **Question:** I missed the deadline to apply, can I still participate?

     *Answer*: Yes.
-If there is still is time, we will add your project to our umbrella application process.
-If there is not time, the DSI maintains a number of ways to help you recruit students and we would be happy to help.
+If there is still is time, we will add your project to the umbrella application.
+If there is not time, the DSI maintains a number of ways to help you recruit students.
 In either case, please submit your project through [Campus Connections](https://www.datascience.columbia.edu/connections).

 + **Question:** Will there be another call in the Spring?

     *Answer*: Yes, we will repeat this process in December/January.

-+ **Question:** My project was selected for a matching fund, but I missed the deadline to submit a student.
++ **Question:** My project was selected for a matching fund, but I missed the term deadline to submit a student.
 Is my project still eligible for support?

     *Answer*: Yes.
 However, as we issue stipends only once per term, there may be some delay in arranging a payment to your student.
 Please note that graduating students are only eligible for stipends so long as they are currently enrolled at the time the stipend request is made with the Student Financial Services office.